thejakemister/DA_RPG/README.md

-# Escape the Forest
+# Escape

-escape the forest is text based advenute game that leads the player through a Forest
+Escape is text based adventure game that leads the player through a 4 different biomes with bosses for each biome, once each boss is defeated the player must find their back to where it all began to find the exit

 ## Installation